Charles Powlett, 3rd Duke of Bolton: Jockey Club

 He apparently founded an early form of the Jockey Club.
 A notice of 1729 records that “The Jockey Club, consisting of several Noblemen and Gentlemen, are to meet one Day next Week at Hackwood, the Duke of Bolton’s Seat in Hampshire, to consider of the Methods for the better keeping of their respective Strings of Horses at New Market.”
 In 1733 another newspaper noted he was going "to dine with the Jockey Club, at William's Coffee-house, St. James's."

 Family

 On 21 July 1713, he married Lady Anne Vaughan, a daughter of the 3rd Earl of Carbery.
 The marriage was not a happy one, and there were no children.
 In 1728, he began a long-standing affair with the well-known London actress, Lavinia Fenton.
 Lady Anne died in 1751 and the Duke married Lavinia Fenton on 20 October 1751 at Aix-en-Provence.
 She had already borne him three illegitimate sons: Charles, Percy, and Horatio Armand Powlett.

 The third Duke of Bolton died in 1754, aged 68, at Royal Tunbridge Wells and was buried at Basing.
+After his death his brother Harry became the 4th Duke of Bolton.